Elfsquad/docs/docs/configurator/Third-party-visualization.md

 ---
-title: Third party visualization
+title: Visualization IFrame API
-sidebar_position: 4
+sidebar_position: 3
 ---

 With third party visualization, you can easily integrate Elfsquad with